Symphony No. 7 (Bruckner): Gutmann edition (published 1885)

 Some changes were made after the 1884 premiere but before the first publication by Gutmann in 1885.
 It is widely accepted that Nikisch, Franz Schalk and Ferdinand Löwe had significant influence over this edition, but there is some debate over the extent to which these changes were authorized by Bruckner.
 These changes mostly affect tempo and orchestration.

 Haas edition (published 1944)

 Robert Haas attempted to remove the influence of Nikisch, Schalk and Löwe in order to retrieve Bruckner's original conception of the symphony.
 Haas used some material from the 1883 autograph but because this autograph also includes later changes much of his work was the product of conjecture.
-The most prominent feature of Haas's edition is the absence of cymbals, triangle and timpani in the slow movement: Haas asserted that Bruckner decided to omit the percussion, a claim scholar Benjamin Korstvedt deems "implausible".
+The most significant change in Haas's edition is the absence of cymbals, triangle and timpani in the slow movement: Haas asserted that Bruckner decided to omit the percussion, a claim scholar Benjamin Korstvedt deems "implausible".